dotnet/docs-maui/docs/fundamentals/single-project.md

 ### Fonts

-By default, .NET MAUI apps use the Open Sans font on each platform.
-However, True type format (TTF) and open type font (OTF) fonts can be added to your app and referenced by filename or alias.

-A font can be added to the single project by dragging it into the _Resources\Fonts_ folder of your project, and setting its build action to **MauiFont** in the **Properties** window.
-This creates a corresponding entry in the .csproj file for your project:
+True type format (TTF) and open type font (OTF) fonts can be added to your app project by dragging them into the _Resources\Fonts_ folder of your project, and setting their build action to **MauiFont** in the **Properties** window.
+This creates a corresponding entry per font in the .csproj file for your project:

 ```xml
 <MauiFont Include="Resources\Fonts\MyFont.ttf" />
 ```

+At build time, the fonts are copied to your app package.

 For more information, see [Fonts](~/user-interface/fonts.md).

 ### Splash screen

-On Android and iOS, .NET MAUI apps can display a splash screen while their initialization process completes.
-The splash screen is displayed immediately when an app is launched, providing immediate feedback to users while app resources are initialized.
-Once the app is ready for interaction, the splash screen is dismissed.

-A .NET MAUI splash screen can be added to the single project by dragging an image into the _Resources\Images_ folder of your project, and setting the build action of the image to **MauiSplashScreen** in the **Properties** window.
+A slash screen can be added to your app project by dragging an image into the _Resources\Images_ folder of your project, and setting the build action of the image to **MauiSplashScreen** in the **Properties** window.
 This creates a corresponding entry in the .csproj file for your project:

 ```xml
 <MauiSplashScreen Include="Resources\Images\splashscreen.svg" />